-Update: One killed, four injured in cave collapse in July 2015
+Update: One person was killed, and four were injured in a cave collapse in July 2015

 In 1999, Mount Baker Ski Area set a world record for snowfall in the United States, totaling a massive 95 feet in one season.